 Appropriate dress is considered a sign of respect in Singapore

-Men usually wear conservative and lightweight Western-style gray, dark blue, brown or black suits with white or light blue shirts and conservative plain ties or ties with small patterns.
-Shoes should be classic in dark colors matching the outfit.
+Men usually wear conservative and lightweight Western-style grey, dark blue, brown or black suits with white or light blue shirts and conservative plain ties or ties with small patterns.
+Shoes should be classic in dark colours matching the outfit.

-Women should wear conservative dresses, jackets and skirts, suits, pantsuits or skirts and blouses in dark, muted colors with black or brown leather shoes.
-Classic closed flat shoes or moderately high-heels should be in dark colors matching the outfit.
+Women should wear conservative dresses, jackets and skirts, suits, pantsuits or skirts and blouses in dark, muted colours with black or brown leather shoes.
+Classic closed flat shoes or moderately high-heels should be in dark colours matching the outfit.

 Avoid wearing too much make-up and eye-catching accessories.
-Wear only discreet jewelry.
+Wear only discreet jewellery.
 Usually wear just a wedding ring or engagement ring.
-It is preferable for women to look simple, without much jewelry or accessories.
+It is preferable for women to look simple, without much jewellery or accessories.

 The prevalent Muslim and Hindu beliefs in Singapore require that women cover their arms, backs, and knees.